 C++, Java and Legacy .Net

 The Liquid XML Data Binder for languages where IsValid properties are generated for Optional items do not initialise element and attribute values with the Default/Fixed value.
 As such, these are not written out to the output XML document unless the SerializationContext property WriteDefaultElementValues is set to true.

 The SerializationContext has two properties to control the XML output for Default/Fixed values:

 NoOptionalAttributeDefaultOutput - if set true, no optional attributes with default values are written out.
 (Default is false)

-WriteDefaultElementValues - if set false, empty elements for default values are written out, i.e. any processor reading the XML should the know to use the default values.
+WriteDefaultElementValues - if set false, empty elements for default values are written out, i.e. any processor reading the XML should then know to use the default values.
 (Default is false)